Appealing an Overpayment Subject to Limitation on Recoupment

 - If the redetermination outcome is a partial reversal (the decision reverses a portion of the overpayment determination):

 - You owe the original overpayment plus interest calculated on the difference of the overpayment.
 The claim is adjusted for the partial reversal and is a history only adjustment.
-The adjustment is reflected on the RA.
+The adjustment is reflected on the RA with reason code J1 — Non-reimbursable.
 The accounts receivable is adjusted by the partial payment.

 - Interest is recalculated and adjusted on the overpayment to a reduced amount based on the partial reversal